sensei-hacker/inavwiki/Custom-mixes-for-exotic-setups.md

 servo 4 1000 2000 2000 -100 -1

 ```
+## Twin Motor - Differential thrust and FLAPERONS
+# mixer
+mixer CUSTOMAIRPLANE
+mmix reset
+mmix 0  1.000  0.000  0.000  0.300 #Left motor
+mmix 1  1.000  0.000  0.000 -0.300 #Right motor

+# servo mix
+smix 0 3 0 100 0 #PWM 4
+smix 1 4 0 100 0 #PWM 5
+smix 2 5 2 100 0 #PWM 6
+smix 3 2 1 100 0 #PWM 3
+smix 4 4 14 100 0 #Setup flaps on aileron pins PWM 4/5
+smix reverse 3 14 r #Reverse the Flaps on PWM 4/5, skip this if you want spoilerons
+smix reverse 4 14 r #or if it works based on servo orientation

+# servo
+servo 5 1000 2000 1500 -100 -1 #My rudder was reversed, again you may not need this rule
+...

 # Setups that were never implemented in Baseflight, Cleanflight or any of it's derivatives

 # Disabled setups